hashchange/jquery.documentsize/README.md

 Detects the real width and height of the document.

-Not yet quite ready.
-Pretty much an alpha release, stay clear for now.
+Works cross-browser, and returns the correct result in even the most exotic scenarios.

+## Usage

+Using it is trivial.
+Call `$.documentWidth()` or `$.documentHeight()` to get the results for the global `document`.

+For specific documents e.g. in an embedded iframe or a child window you have access to, pass the document as the argument: `$.documentWidth( myIframe.contentDocument )` or `$.documentHeight( myIframe.contentDocument )`.

 ## Dependencies and setup

+[jQuery][] is the only dependency.
+Include jquery.documentsize.js after [jQuery][].

+The stable version of jQuery.documentSize is available in the `dist` directory ([dev][dist-dev], [prod][dist-prod]), including an AMD build ([dev][dist-amd-dev], [prod][dist-amd-prod]).
+If you use Bower, fetch the files with `bower install jquery.documentsize`.
+With npm, it is `npm install jquery.documentsize`.

-## Components
+## Browser support

-## Usage and examples

-### The basics

-### Options
+jQuery.documentSize has been tested with

+- 2015 versions of Chrome, Firefox, Safari, and Opera on the Desktop
+- IE8+
+- Safari on iOS 8, Chrome on Android 5
+- PhantomJS, SlimerJS

 ## Build process and tests

-If you'd like to fix, customize or otherwise improve the project: here are your tools.
+If you'd like to fix, customize or otherwise improve jQuery.documentSize: here are your tools.

 ### Setup